 We welcome qualified students from all majors to apply for work in the Writing Center.
 Tutors typically say that it is one of the best academic, professional, and personal experiences they have had.
 Not only do they enjoy becoming part of the Writing Center community and working with fellow writers, tutoring is enormously helpful in understanding and improving their own writing.

 Thinking of applying to be a tutor?
-This video and Video Short Cuts are must-see:
+These videos are a must-see.